contao/docs/docs/dev/framework/filesystem/config.md

 ### Example

-Here is how you could make your automatic database backups be stored on a remote server via SFTP:
+Here is how you could make your automatic database backups be stored on a remote server via SFTP.
+The first two arguments are directly passed to the Flysystem adapter (see [Flysystem docs][FlysystemInteractingWithSftp] for more information):

 ```php
 // Mount an SFTP adapter to `/backups`.